karayabin/universe-snapshot/universe/Ling/NotationFan/html-element-parameters.md

 I know there's already an html spec on that (https://html.spec.whatwg.org/multipage/dom.html#dom-dataset), and it's used by jquery too with their data method (https://api.jquery.com/data/), but I don't like it because it forces you to use camelCase, and I prefer a more flexible solution where you can use any case you like, such as the snake_case for instance.

+However, from my tests, html put everything to lowercase, therefore I strongly recommend not using the camelCase, as you might encounter problems.
+In fact, I recommend using [snake case](https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.stringCases.eng.md#snakecase), or dash case.
+You've been warned.

 So, here it is: